danhon/bot-bot-bot/README.md

 Completely at your own risk.
 You'll need uv, and then all you need to do is: uv run bot.py

+if you want there's also a shell script, post.sh that you can use with your crontab if you want?

 ### setup
 Copy .env.example into .env and

 * stick in what's needed to access your bluesky and mastodon account.
-* supply a directory if you want to put your tracery json grammars somewhere.
+* supply a directory if you want to put your tracery json grammars somewhere other than grammars/.

 in bot.py you'll need to set your grammars file if you don't want to inadvertently end up with posting star trek job listings.